opendatadiscovery/awesome-data-catalogs/README.md

 [Website](https://www.secoda.co/)

-Secoda is a comprehensive data discovery and cataloging platform that helps organizations find, understand, and trust their data.
-It provides automated data discovery, lineage tracking, and collaboration features to make data more accessible across teams.
+Secoda is an AI-powered data discovery and cataloging platform that serves as your organization's 24/7 AI data analyst.
+Built as "The AI platform for data and analytics," Secoda uses intelligent agents to automate data discovery, documentation, governance, and analysis, enabling anyone to get insights from data through natural language queries.

 |Based on Open Standard | Search-based | Network-based | Lineage-based | Federation | ML 1st Citizen | Data Quality | End-to-end Lineage | Observability | Column-level lineage | Data collaboration |
 |:--:|:---:|:---:|:---:|:--:|:---:|:--:|:--:|:--:|:--:|:--:|